Upgrade Your Closet From Sad to Satisfying

 What am I going to wear?

-It's the most common question women ask themselves when they open up their closets, and it stirs up two very different emotions: excitement or frustration.
+It's the most common question people ask themselves when they open up their closets, and it stirs up two very different emotions: excitement or frustration.

 The results of buying new clothes every week aren't great.
 That fast fashion fix leads to: